Fidele-Software-Solutions/capacitor-paystack/README.md

 This plugin enables seamless integration of the [Paystack SDK](https://github.com/PaystackHQ/paystack-android) into a [Capacitor](https://capacitor.ionicframework.com/) application.

-The project is still under active development and will soon be available on iOS.
-Also, pull requests are welcome.

 ### Installation

 To install this plugin, run the NPM command below in your Capacitor project's root folder